 LHDN e-invoicing is a mandatory digital invoicing system introduced by Malaysia's Inland Revenue Board (Lembaga Hasil Dalam Negeri) that requires businesses — including clinics, dental practices, aesthetic centres, and beauty salons — to submit invoice data electronically to the MyInvois platform.
-As of July 2025, all Malaysian businesses with annual turnover above RM500,000 must comply.
-By July 2026, every taxpayer in Malaysia must submit e-invoices regardless of revenue.
-This guide explains exactly what LHDN e-invoicing means for your clinic, the compliance deadlines you cannot miss, the penalties for non-compliance, and what to look for in a clinic management system that handles e-invoicing automatically.
+As of 1 January 2026, all Malaysian businesses with annual turnover above RM1 million must comply.
+Businesses below RM1 million are exempt under LHDN's updated threshold announced in December 2025 — with important exceptions covered below.
+This guide reflects the latest IRBM e-Invoice Specific Guideline (version 4.7, published 20 April 2026) and explains exactly what LHDN e-invoicing means for your clinic, the compliance deadlines, the interim relaxation period, the penalties for non-compliance, and what to look for in a clinic management system that handles e-invoicing automatically.

 What Is LHDN e-Invoicing?